-- 6.2.1 The University Progress and Awards Board will normally meet three times a year. - 6.2.2 The University Progress and Awards Board is a Sub-Committee of the University Quality Assurance Committee (UQAC). - 6.2.3 For taught programmes, the role of the University Progress and Awards Board is: - (a) To determine recommendations made notwithstanding Regulations (where extenuating circumstances have not been considered by the PAU) received from Boards of Examiners for taught programmes. - (b) To identify quality issues relating to examination processing, and report as appropriate to UQAC.
+- 6.2.1 The University Progress and Awards Board will normally meet three times a year. - 6.2.2 The University Progress and Awards Board is a Sub-Committee of the University's Quality, Enhancement, and Standards Committee (QESC). - 6.2.3 For taught programmes, the role of the University Progress and Awards Board is: - (a) To determine recommendations made notwithstanding Regulations (where extenuating circumstances have not been considered by the PAU) received from Boards of Examiners for taught programmes. - (b) To identify quality issues relating to examination processing, and report as appropriate to QESC.